TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

 - Binary search is optimal because the search range is monotonic (i*i increases as i increases).
-- Unlike brute force (âˆšN steps), binary search does it extremely fast in log N steps.
+- Unlike brute force (√N steps), binary search does it extremely fast in log N steps.
 - Works well for values up to 10^7 easily within constraints.
 ---

 ## 7. Variants / Follow-Ups

-- Calculate ceil of âˆšx
+- Calculate ceil of √x
 - Return true/false if x is a perfect square
-- Return âˆšx without using multiplication (Newtonâ€™s Method)
+- Return √x without using multiplication (Newton’s Method)
-- âˆšx for long or big integers
+- √x for long or big integers
 ---

 ## 8. Tips & Observations

 - Always use long for mid * mid to avoid integer overflow.
 - When searching for largest valid, use:
-  * if (mid*mid <= x) â†’ move right
+  * if (mid*mid <= x) → move right
 - For a perfect square, binary search will naturally find it.
-- Classic question in binary search category â€” must be mastered.
+- Classic question in binary search category — must be mastered.
 ---

 <!-- #endregion -->